 Trail Ambassadors are working as an extension of the American Birkebeiner Ski Foundation, interacting and educating fellow skiers about the Birkie Trail Pass system.
 Skiing out and back from various trailheads along the Birkie Trail.
 All Birkie Trail Ambassadors must be 18 years of age, or older.

 Volunteer 4-15 hours as a Trail Ambassador and receive a free Birkie Water Bottle.
-Volunteer 16+ hours as a Trail Ambassador and also receive a free Individual Annual Birkie Trail Pass for the 2017-2018 season.
-Volunteers will be provided with a Birkie Ambassador bib to wear and informational notecards to hand out while skiing during their shift.
-Bibs and cards can be picked up the Friday before the weekend of your shift and dropped back off Monday the weekend after your shift.
+Volunteer 16+ hours as a Trail Ambassador and also receive a free Individual Annual Birkie Trail Pass for the following season.
+Volunteers will be provided with a Birkie Trail Ambassador bib to wear and informational notecards to hand out while skiing during their shift.
+Bibs and cards can be picked up the Friday before the weekend of your shift, and dropped back off Monday the weekend after your shift.